Rendering on the Web

 In order to better understand the architectures we're choosing from when we make this decision, we need to have a solid understanding of each approach and consistent terminology to use when speaking about them.
 The differences between these approaches help illustrate the trade-offs of rendering on the web through the lens of performance.

-- SSR: Server-Side Rendering - rendering a client-side or universal app to HTML on the server.
+- Server-side rendering (SSR): rendering a client-side or universal app to HTML on the server.

 - Prerendering: running a client-side application at build time to capture its initial state as static HTML.

-Whether server rendering is enough for your application largely depends on what type of experience you are building.
-There is a longstanding debate over the correct applications of server rendering versus client-side rendering, but it’s important to remember that you can opt to use server rendering for some pages and not others.
+Whether server-side rendering is enough for your application largely depends on what type of experience you are building.
+There is a long-standing debate over the correct applications of server-side rendering versus client-side rendering, but it's important to remember that you can opt to use server-side rendering for some pages and not others.
 Some sites have adopted hybrid rendering techniques with success.
 Netflix server-renders its relatively static landing pages, while prefetching the JS for interaction-heavy pages, giving these heavier client-rendered pages a better chance of loading quickly.

-Static rendering happens at build-time and offers a fast First Paint, First Contentful Paint and Time To Interactive - assuming the amount of client-side JS is limited.
-Unlike Server Rendering, it also manages to achieve a consistently fast Time To First Byte, since the HTML for a page doesn’t have to be generated on the fly.
+Static rendering happens at build-time.
+This apporach offers a fast FCP, and also a lower TBT and INP—assuming the amount of client-side JS is limited.
+Unlike server-side rendering, it also manages to achieve a consistently fast TTFB, since the HTML for a page doesn't have to be dynamically generated on the server.
 Generally, static rendering means producing a separate HTML file for each URL ahead of time.
-With HTML responses being generated in advance, static renders can be deployed to multiple CDNs to take advantage of edge-caching.
+With HTML responses generated in advance, static renders can be deployed to multiple CDNs to take advantage of edge caching.

 Solutions for static rendering come in all shapes and sizes.
 Tools like Gatsby are designed to make developers feel like their application is being rendered dynamically rather than generated as a build step.
-Others like Jekyll and Metalsmith embrace their static nature, providing a more template-driven approach.
+Static site generation tools such as 11ty, Jekyll, and Metalsmith embrace their static nature, providing a more template-driven approach.